Funtoo Metatools Project

 Metatools (git) (pypi) is the framework used by Funtoo Linux to create meta-repo and autogenerate ebuilds.
 It is a foundational tool for Funtoo Linux development.
 It is also a living experiment exploring how we can develop and maintain ebuilds more efficiently and effectively.

-The latest release of metatools is 1.1.0, released on 19 August 2022.
-It is a major software release.
+The latest release of metatools is 1.3.4, released on 28 July 2023.
+It is a regular software release.
 View Release Notes.

 What is an "Autogen"?

 Quite simply, an "autogen" is kind of like an ebuild generator, using the metatools Python framework to dynamically generate ebuilds.
 A key functionality of an autogen is to allow ebuilds to be generated to reflect the current version of source code that is available from upstream.

 You can find autogens by looking in the kit-fixups repository (git) for any files named:

 Both YAML and Python autogens use our metatools framework -- the YAML variants are higher-level autogens that feed metatools "generators", kind of like a pipeline.
 As of Jan 29, 2022, all Funtoo Linux source overlays -- kit-fixups as well as others -- support the creation of autogens.
 What this means is that it's possible to write an autogen for anything in Funtoo to ensure that it is always kept up-to-date.

 root # emerge metatools